w3f/General-Grants-Program/grants/announcement-guidelines.md

 1. A blog post header image

    - An image helps when sharing the announcement on social networks.
 It's more prominent in feeds and looks more professional.
-   - Images ideas include showing how W3F or Polkadot fits into your flow.
+   - Image ideas include showing how W3F or Polkadot fit into your flow.
 Or you can simply put the teams' logos next to each other.

 2. About your team